massung/yadid/README.md

 # Yadid

 Yadid is a [Visual Studio Code][vscode] extension for the [8th][8th] programming langauge.
-Yadid ("friend" in Hebrew) gets its name from the fact that 8th's creator - [Ron Aaron][ron] - lives in Israel, and I like to think of this extension as a programmer's friend.
+Yadid ("friend" in Hebrew) gets its name from the fact that 8th's creator - [Ron Aaron][ron] - lives in Israel, and I like to think of this extension as a friendly contribution to the community.

 ## Features